 SNAPSHOT.04 I’m sitting in the Kafka Café with my macchiato.
 I’m next to the open roll up door, half my table is dipped in warm sunshine, a breeze accompanies my first sip.
 I’m waiting for Sora.
 We’re creating English poems out of his Japanese poems.
 In simple terms we’re translating, but it’s more than that.
 If you’ve translated anything, especially poetry, you know each language is more than just different words for the same things.
 A language is a way of perceiving the world.
 Since we live in the world as we perceive it to be, a new language manifests a new world.
 So while in one sense these are English versions of Sora’s poems, they’re also their own unique things.
 More than that, they are both Sora’s poems and their own unique things at the same time.

 I wouldn’t be able to translate Sora’s poems by myself and Sora wouldn’t be able to translate them by himself.
 Together we make one translator.
 Sora and I translating is a literal and metaphorical picture of Tasai’s collaborative ecosystem.
+We need each other to create the things we create.
+The myth of the lone genius is just that.
+A myth.
+Our work is as good as the people around us.

 Us translating together is us, all wobbly kneed, trying to stand.
 Us becoming who we are.
 Us becoming more fully human humans.